 Fourier Transform Infrared Analysis (FTIR)

-The system will be available as part of our extensive analytical suite but also form a critical part of our problem solving capability including SEM, D-SIMS, ToF-SIMS, XPS and 3DP.
-Our skilled knowledgeable staff will be able to provide the technical backup required.
+The system is available as part of our extensive analytical suite but also forms a critical part of our problem solving capability including SEM, D-SIMS, ToF-SIMS, XPS and 3DP.
+Our skilled knowledgeable staff are able to provide the technical backup required.

 FTIR provides detailed information on the bond structures within compounds.
 FTIR depends upon the absorption of infrared radiation arising from the vibrational and rotational characteristics of dipolar chemical compounds.
 The arrangement and strength of chemical bonds within a molecule have a direct effect on the characteristic modes of vibration and vibrational bond frequencies of a molecule, resulting in the formation of a series of characteristic mid-infrared absorption bands (4000-400 cm-1) which can be used to characterise and quantify individual compounds.

 To ensure that the highest quality of data is obtained several alternative FTIR sample presentation techniques including FTIR microscopy are available covering an extensive range of applications.

 - Identification of solid or liquid organic and inorganic compounds

 - Multi-component mixture analysis of solids liquids and gels using spectral subtraction and data mining